 By fighting the charges, the criminal defense attorney might convince the prosecutor to enter the nolle prosse.

 Impact of the Nolle Prosequi on Speedy Trial in Florida

 “…shall not be avoided by the state by entering a nolle prosequi to a crime charged and by prosecuting a new crime grounded on the same conduct or criminal episode or otherwise by prosecuting new and different charges based on the same conduct or criminal episode whether or not the pending charge is suspended, continued, or is the subject of entry of a nolle prosequi.”

-This article was last updated on Friday, April 17, 2020.
+This article was last updated on Friday, March 3, 2023.